 The first-generation Porsche Cayenne (2003–2010), widespread and loved by many today, had a particularly difficult birth.
 When the first Porsche-branded SUV was announced in 2002, it was met with gasps and cries of heresy from most of the community.

-The 955 Porsche Cayenne came with two different engines when it was first released.
+When it was first released, the 955 Porsche Cayenne came with two different engines.
 A Volkswagen-designed VR6 and a Porsche-designed V8.
-Below we will tackle the Porsche V8, as it is unique to the manufacturer.
-The innovative Volkswagen VR6 was installed in various vehicles in the VW group’s armada and deserves independent coverage.
+Below, we will tackle the Porsche V8, as it is unique to the manufacturer.
+The innovative Volkswagen VR6 was installed in various vehicles in the VW armada and deserves independent coverage.

 1. Check Engine Light (CEL)

 One of the most common problems with the first-generation Porsche Cayenne is the check engine light coming on.
 With Porsches, this can mean almost anything as they have hundreds of sensors, and check engine light will come on even if one of them malfunctions.

 These can be issues as small as a loose gas cap or as large as imminent mechanical failure.
 If you’re feeling savvy and want to tackle the CEL yourself, I recommend Durametrics.
 It is a Porsche-specific diagnostic software that costs about $500.
 Cheaper Porsche scanners exist (you can learn more about Porsche scanners here), but most OBD2 scanners on the market do not support Porsche products.
 So, if you’re looking for one, make sure it supports Porsche.
 YOUCANIC full system scanner supports all makes and models.

 Mechanically the water pump is very reliable and rarely needs to be replaced.
 The gasket is different; it is thin and known to fail but is easily serviced.